frankjam/OrderlyFusion/README.md

     ```

 4. .
 Access the development server:
-The server will be running inside the Docker container.
+The server will be running.
 You can access it at <http://localhost:8000/>

 ## With Docker